About treatments for bone health

 • Osteonecrosis of the jaw (ONJ)

 A rare side effect of bisphosphonate treatment is osteonecrosis of the jaw (ONJ).
 It happens when healthy bone tissue in the jaw becomes damaged and dies.
-This can cause loose teeth and problems with the way the gums heal.
+This can cause loose teeth and problems with the way gums heal.

 The risk of ONJ is very low if you are taking bisphosphonates to treat osteoporosis.
-If 10,000 people were treated with bisphosphonate tablets for 10 years, 1 person would get ONJ.

-ONJ is more likely to happen when bisphosphonates are given to treat cancer that has spread to the bones (secondary bone cancer).
+ONJ is more likely to happen when they are used to treat cancer that has spread to the bones (secondary bone cancer) and you are having other cancer treatments.
 This is because higher doses of bisphosphonates are used to treat secondary bone cancer.
+It is also more likely if you have poor dental health.

-It is important to avoid having dental treatment that could affect your jawbone during bisphosphonate treatment.
-This includes having dental implants put in or having a tooth or root removed, except in an emergency.
-But it is fine to have fillings, gum treatments or a scale and polish.
+Avoid having dental treatment that could affect your jawbone during bisphosphonate treatment.
+If you need dental treatment, tell your doctor before you have the treatment.
+This includes having dental implants put in, or having a tooth or root removed, except in an emergency.
+It is fine to have fillings, gum treatments or a scale and polish.

 Denosumab (Prolia®)